security-assignments/security-assignments.github.io/_tutorials/intro-to-gcp.md

 * Visit [https://cloud.google.com](cloud.google.com) and click "Get started for free."
 *   Sign in to Google with your personal account (not your Temple Google account).
+*   Send your personal Gmail address via email or Slack to I can make the Kali Linux VM available to you.
 *   Step 1 of 2: Agree to the terms
 *   Step 2 of 2: Choose "Account type" > "Individual".
 Complete the sign-up form.
 Provide a credit card.